dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-store-ttl.md

 ## Explicit persistence bypassing globally defined TTL

 Persisting state applies to all state stores that let you specify a default TTL used for all data, either:
-- At the Dapr component level, or
+- Setting a global TTL value via a Dapr component, or
 - When creating the state store outside of Dapr and setting a global TTL value.

 When no TTL is specified, the data expires after that default period of time.
 This is not facilitated by Dapr at all.